-I also just started (I know, after a few years of going gluten-free) really examining my bathroom and all of my health and beauty products.
+A few years ago I really examined my bathroom and all of my health and beauty products.
 I can’t believe that I was using a body wash with wheat blatantly in the ingredients!
-I threw out most of my shampoo, conditioner, body wash, and cosmetics and am starting fresh.
-I’m especially interested in gluten-free cosmetics, as it’s tough to be a girl and not know what’s in your own lipstick!
+I threw out most of my shampoo, conditioner, body wash, and cosmetics and started fresh.
+I think you should too!
+In fact, I know a few good companies if you need recommendations.
+Besides, you’re beautiful anyways!

 There’s a million gluten-free blogs – I know this.
 So why did I start mine?
 A – I needed a hobby, but B – I love trying new products.
 Listen, I know how hard it is to eat well on a gluten-free diet.
 I’m not saying that eating GF hamburgers and fries for every meal is acceptable (shaking my fist at you), but I get how hard it is to juice your meals every day, or roast a chicken in your free time.
 I barely have time to go to the gym, much less shop at Whole Foods for my next extravagant meal.
 Sometimes a girl just has to microwave a burrito – ya feel me?

-Some disclaimers that I have to address as a blogger:
+Some disclaimers that I have to address as a blogger…

 1. Reviews!
 I call it as I eat it.
 There is no influence on how we rate a product based on if it was mailed to us by a company, handed out at an expo, or purchased by us at Whole Foods.
 Yes, some of these products are from the brands or their PR companies – that’s how review sites work!
 I’ll make sure to let you know on the review where I received the product from.
 The FTC has rules about these things, and honestly – no one wants to piss the FTC off.
 I also travel the country and speak at events and conferences.
 If I am a keynote speaker, conferences or events may waive the fee for me to attend, or pay for my hotel room.
 If the event is with Gluten Free & More Magazine (the awesome magazine I work with), chances are I’m getting compensated for being there, or my fee to participate as a vendor is waived (since it is my paying job outside of blogging).
 A sponsored listing on a post, photo, or guide implies that the sponsor brand has paid for the listing or has paid the cost with product.

 2. Opinions!
 I have them – a lot of them!
 The opinions on here are my own (and Non-GFBF’s own too).
 There’s a good chance that we don’t have the same taste (in products, food, favorite travel spots, men, etc.) – so make sure that you take each review with a grain of salt.
 If you’ve had it and you disagree, please share your opinions!
 If you agree, share your opinions as well – it gets lonely on here if no one comments!